Why is purpose so important to business culture?

 This is all about what you’re trying to do.
 Every twist and turn needs to be in keeping with your purpose.
 So, going back to my earlier example of adopting more remote working, if your purpose is around building a great place to work, you won’t be in a hurry to ditch your office.

-One of my clients, New Signature have defined their purpose as ‘To empower our customers, colleagues and communities to achieve their potential.’
+One of my clients, New Signature has defined its purpose as ‘To empower our customers, colleagues and communities to achieve their potential.’
 They’re an IT services company so their purpose allows for IT to be an accelerant for their customers.
 It also speaks to the learning and development mindset they have inside their culture.
 Add to this a sense of giving back and their impact on local communities and you start to see the wide breadth of a well-defined purpose.
 They have a real sense of the type of company they’re trying to build and why they come together every day to do this.
 The day they cracked their purpose, the team of 13 people left my Management Lab with a noticeable sense of pride.

 Tactical and strategic decisions become easier